 About Any collection and Any languageIf you choose Any collection or Any language for a role, the role applies to collections and/or languages that don't have any specific role assigned to them.
 This includes collections and/or languages that you add in the future.

-You can’t have assets without a collection in new blank projects created from scratch.To ensure all assets are in collections for existing projects, activate the mandatory collections for assetsearly-access feature.
+You can’t have assets without a collection in empty projects created from scratch.If you need to ensure all assets are in collections in existing projects, activate mandatory collections for assets in Innovation Lab.